mdequanter/AIsurvaillancesystem/README.md

 # AIsurvaillancesystem
-A python based  survaillance system with Artificial intelligence
+A python based  survaillance system with Artificial intelligence and based on OpenCV

 Ideal and tested environment :